adamschachne/inhouse_bot/README.md

 5. Run ```docker compose up -d```
 6. You are finished, the application should be running :smiley:

-# How Bot Algorithm Works
+# How the matchmaking algorithm works
 1. Generate all possible teams with players in queue
 2. Get each players summoner rift rank (Solo/Duo or Flex(if no solo duo rank is available))
 3. Get rank value for Team A and Team B